SD$^2$: Self-Distilled Sparse Drafters: Method

 \subsection{Fine-grained pruning}

 To obtain our fine-grained sparse draft models, $M_d$, we use SparseGPT~\citep{frantar_sparsegpt_2023}.
 However, we emphasize that our method is compatible with any pruning algorithm.
 In addition to the original SparseGPT hyperparameter settings, we experiment with non-uniform layer-wise sparsity distributions such as \gls{owl}~\citep{yin_outlier_2023} and a novel distribution inspired by the angular cosine distance measure from ~\citet{gromov_unreasonable_2024}.
-See \cref{sec:pruning-results} for a discussion of our findings.
-Ultimately, we use a uniform layer-wise sparsity distribution for all results in this paper.
+While our experiments found that non-uniform layer-wise sparsity improves perplexity, little benefit was observed on downstream evaluations or speculative decoding.
+See \cref{sec:pruning-results} for a more thorough discussion of our findings.
+Ultimately, we use a uniform layer-wise sparsity distribution for all results presented below.